Human embryonic kidney cell, HEK293-derived human Asparagine Synthetase/ASNS protein Cys2-Ala561 with C-terminal 6-His tag

 440 (Human); 27053 (Mouse); 25612 (Rat)

-Currently there are no citations for Recombinant Human Asparagine Synthetase/ASNS His Protein, CF.
+Citations for Recombinant Human Asparagine Synthetase/ASNS His Protein, CF

 Setting the standard in quality research reagents for over 30 years